-Learn skills for the future in a dedicated Youth Unit
+Learn skills for the future

 Melbourne Polytechnic’s VCAL (Senior) course will enhance your literacy, numeracy and communication skills, preparing you for further study, pre-apprenticeships, apprenticeships or employment.

-All Melbourne Polytechnic students’ have access to libraries and independent learning services, in addition to passionate, experienced teachers who are there to help you learn.
+You will have access to libraries and independent learning services, in addition to passionate, experienced teachers who are there to help you learn.

 Guidance for your career

 A VCAL program must contain curriculum that can be justified against the purpose statement of each of the VCAL strands.
-To be awarded a Senior VCAL, students must successfully complete a learning program, which contains a minimum of 10 credits.
+To be awarded a Senior VCAL, you must successfully complete a learning program, which contains a minimum of 10 credits.
 One credit is awarded on successful completion of 90-100 nominal hours of accredited curriculum.
 A certificate must contain two VCAL units at the award level (Personal Development Skills and Literacy) and other curriculum components from: